Shrew: Characteristics

 All shrews are tiny, most no larger than a mouse.
 The largest species is the Asian house shrew (Suncus murinus) of tropical Asia, which is about 15 cm long and weighs around 100 g The Etruscan shrew (Suncus etruscus), at about 3.5 cm and 1.8 g, is the smallest known living terrestrial mammal.

-In general, shrews are terrestrial creatures that forage for seeds, insects, nuts, worms, and a variety of other foods in leaf litter and dense vegetation, but some specialise in climbing trees, living underground, living under snow, or even hunting in water.
+In general, shrews are terrestrial creatures that forage for seeds, insects, nuts, worms, and a variety of other foods in leaf litter and dense vegetation e.g. grass, but some specialise in climbing trees, living underground, living under snow, or even hunting in water.
 They have small eyes and generally poor vision, but have excellent senses of hearing and smell.
 They are very active animals, with voracious appetites.
 Shrews have unusually high metabolic rates, above that expected in comparable small mammals.
 For this reason, they need to eat almost constantly like moles.
 Shrews in captivity can eat 1/2 to 2 times their own body weight in food daily.

-They do not hibernate, but are capable of entering torpor.
+They do not hibernate, but some species are capable of entering torpor.
 In winter, many species undergo morphological changes that drastically reduce their body weight.
 Shrews can lose between 30% and 50% of their body weight, shrinking the size of bones, skull, and internal organs.

 Whereas rodents have gnawing incisors that grow throughout life, the teeth of shrews wear down throughout life, a problem made more extreme because they lose their milk teeth before birth, so have only one set of teeth throughout their lifetimes.
-In some species, exposed areas of the teeth are dark red due to the presence of iron in the tooth enamel.
+In some species, exposed areas of the teeth contain iron and are dark red.
 The iron reinforces the surfaces that are exposed to the most stress, which helps prolong the life of the teeth.
-This adaptation is not found in species with lower metabolism, which don't have to eat as much and therefore don't wear down the enamel to the same degree.
-The only other mammals’ teeth with pigmented enamel are the incisors of rodents.
+This adaptation is not found in species with lower metabolism, which do not have to eat as much and therefore do not wear down the enamel to the same degree.
+The only other mammals' teeth with pigmented enamel are the incisors of rodents.
 Apart from the first pair of incisors, which are long and sharp, and the chewing molars at the back of the mouth, the teeth of shrews are small and peg-like, and may be reduced in number.
 The dental formula of shrews is: